 Location is everything.
 Your fundraising efforts are limited to the size of your service area, but that doesn’t mean you should include your entire service area in your donor acquisition mail efforts.
 The cost of direct mail—particularly new donor acquisition—is too high not to give some serious thought—before mailing—to where your investment should be directed.

 Knowing where your existing donors live is critical.
 Heavy donor presence in an area indicates that your brand is strong there and that the demographics of the area’s population match those of your current donors.
 Hold ZIP Codes that have historically been a part of your donor acquisition mailing program to a higher standard than ZIP Codes you have never mailed.

 Be careful not to look at gross numbers of current donors by ZIP Code.
-To accurately compare ZIP Code value, calculate a penetration level for each ZIP Code—the percentage of households your donors represent.
-You can see that two ZIP Codes with the same number of donors look very different when you look at them from the right perspective.
+Calculate a penetration level for each ZIP Code—the percentage of households your donors represent to compare ZIP Code value accurately.
+You can see that two ZIP Codes with the same number of donors look very different when you look at them from the proper perspective.